Hands-on Gear Review

 Best Uses: Day climbs with limited risk of epic, backpacking, camping.

-Designed to meet the many proximity lighting needs encountered when trekking over many days and bivouacking, the Tikka Plus 2 has three lighting modes to adapt the power and burn time of the light to the activity: to locate a cairn (maximum mode), to follow a tricky path (optimum mode) or to read a map (economic mode).
-The flashing mode can be used to signal the user’s location, if necessary.
-The lighting mode is selected using an easy-to-use button, adjusting quickly and easily to the situation by favoring either brightness or burn time.
+The Petzl Tikka Plus was a solid but not exceptional performer in most of our headlamp tests.
+Like every Tikka headlamp, it comes in a compact and durable package with good battery life.
 While it is a solid lamp, it falls a little awkwardly between the Petzl Tikka XP 2, which scored much higher, and the Petzl Tikkina 2, which scored the same for half the price.
 For the same price or less, we recommend looking at the two Editors' Choice winners: The Coast HL7, which scored much higher on everything except battery life and weight, or the Black Diamond Spot, which scored higher in every category except ease-of-use.